DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 If you are using an Espressif or STMicroelectronics device, as opposed to the more common Uno or Mega based Arduinos, you will need to enable support for these by selecting the appropriate additional platform option.

-You must have Arduino CLI installed to proceed, simply click the ::guilabel:`Install Arduino CLI` button if it is showing.
+You must have Arduino CLI installed to proceed, simply click the :guilabel:`Install Arduino CLI` button if it is showing.

 If you already have the Arduino CLI installed, it is recommended to refresh it periodically (e.g. weekly) to ensure support for the various devices is kept up to date.
 To refresh the CLI, simply click the ::guilabel:`Refresh Arduino CLI` button.